Test in a live environment

 This home page will contain our .NET Aspire Cloud-native apps stack for building observable production-ready .NET Aspire starter applications.

 Now click on the links to interact with .NET.
-For now click on the web frontend project and package references link.
+For now click on the .NET Aspire web frontend project and package references.
 It will open the new webpage with a different port name.

-IronPDF is a powerful and versatile C# library that empowers developers to effortlessly integrate advanced PDF generation and manipulation capabilities into their applications.
+IronPDF documentation describes it as a powerful and versatile C# library that empowers developers to effortlessly integrate advanced PDF generation and manipulation capabilities into their applications.
 Developed by Iron Software, this feature-rich library offers a comprehensive set of tools for creating, modifying, and rendering PDF documents directly within C# applications.

 With IronPDF, developers can seamlessly generate PDFs from various sources, such as HTML, images, and existing documents, while maintaining precise control over formatting and layout.
 Whether it's creating dynamic reports, converting HTML content to PDF, or adding annotations to existing documents, IronPDF streamlines the PDF handling process, making it an invaluable asset for C# developers seeking a reliable and efficient solution for their document management needs.